Felix Wong under finishing chute of the INEOS 1:59 Challenge displaying Kipchoge's time of 1:59:40.

 To control the variables as much as possible, a worldwide search was done for the “optimal” place for the INEOS 1:59 Challenge.
 Prater Park in Vienna was chosen due to being virtually perfectly flat, at sea level where oxygen is more available than at altitude, lined with trees that would help block any wind gusts and block the sun, and was not too many time zones away from Kipchoge’s residence in Kenya so that he would not suffer from jet lag.
 The tentative date was scheduled for October 12, but if weather was not optimal (defined as something like between 8-12 degrees Celsius and no wind), it could be pushed as far forward as October 20.

 I was mentally prepared for an earlier (like 5:00 a.m.) start, but apparently the later race time was decided upon as to maximize the number of spectators to cheer on Kipchoge.
-That was a good idea, I thought, considering how literally every person I talked to in Vienna the day before the event did not know what was going on or its significance, including tourists in Prater Park.
+That was a good idea considering how literally every person I talked to in Vienna the day before the event did not know what was going on.
+Several tourists in Prater Park asked me to explain its significance.

-On race morning I woke up at 6:00 to walk over to the park and secure a good viewing spot at around 6:50 a.m., and even at that time it didn’t look like there were many spectators.
+On race morning I woke up at 6:00 to walk over to the park and secure a good viewing spot at 6:50 a.m.
+Even at that time it didn’t look like there were many spectators.
 But within an hour, it was clear there were thousands.

 The moment the clock turned 8:15 a.m….
 Kipchoge was off and running with his pacers!
 Over the next couple hours, he ran by eight times on this 4.4-lap course.
 Despite clicking off each kilometer in 2:50 (4:34/mile), his effort looked effortless.
 His pacers, which included many running legends including multiple American record-holder Bernard Lagat, did too.